typedb/typedb/docs/pages/docs/07-visualisation-dashboard/visualiser.md

 ### Investigate a Node

 A single click on any node in the knowledge graph brings up a pane of information about the node at the top right hand side of the screen.
-The information displayed includes the ID of the node, its type and any resources associated with it, as shown in the figure below.
+The information displayed includes the ID of the node, its type and any attributes associated with it, as shown in the figure below.

 ![Single click](/images/single-click-info-pane.png)

-Holding shift and making a click on a node also brings up the resources associated with it, displaying them in the knowledge graph, as shown.
+Holding shift and making a double click on a node also brings up the attributes associated with it, displaying them in the knowledge graph, as shown.

 ![Single click](/images/shift-click.png)